Magnetic/pool/README.md

 # Pool

-Pool is a thread safe connection pool for net.Conn interface.
-It can be used to manage and reuse connections.
+Pool is a thread safe connection pool for any kinds of connections.
+It enforces blocking of the client requests when the pool is exhausted

 ## Install and Usage